The Concept of Zero Defects in Quality Management

 Zero defects ensure that all waste existing in a project is eliminated in the very first go itself that leads to cost reduction.
 Thus, Zero defects leads to waste reduction along with cost cutting.
 All these process improves services and therefore, there is improvement in quality leading to happy customers.
 However, there are certain disadvantages of this theory as well.
 As there is a quest for perfection and zero defects, more people and process might be involved to find out the defects which will lead to extra cost.
 Also over strictness might hamper the work culture and production in projects.
 To overcome the cons, along with following zero defects theory, one needs to ensure continual service improvement as well.

 These are some insights on the zero defects theory and its implementation.
-To know more about Six Sigma and Six Sigma certification and training, avail Simplilearn’s Six Sigma Training program.
+To know more about Six Sigma and Six Sigma certification and training, avail Simplilearn’s Certified Lean Six Sigma Green Belt Training.

 About the On-Demand Webinar